vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 ## There is always a way to undo

+The fact that this isn't obvious and that undoing things in Git aren't always straightforward, is one of the biggest reasons for the fear of messing up.
+So, let's get rid of those fears first.

+Almost always, there is a way to undo whatever you've done.
 This is true even when you've used one of the power tools (`git rebase`) that rewrites the commit history.
 As long as you haven't deleted your local repo, you can always get back to a previous state.

 ### Undo a commit